slin30/SCAdmin/README.md

 beyond the standard level (i.e. non-admin).

-Also note that the Segments methods, or at least the `GET` Segments methods, are targeted for integration with the official [RSiteCatalyst package](https://github.com/randyzwitch/RSiteCatalyst) package.
+Also note that the Segments methods, or at least the `GET` Segments methods, are targeted for integration with the official [RSiteCatalyst package](https://github.com/randyzwitch/RSiteCatalyst).
 This is for the good of all current and future end-users (and developers/maintainers).

 **Quick Nav**